villaresh/morse_code/README.md

 # Arduino
-Codes for exectute Morse Code (with LED and Buzzer) in Arduino IDE.
+Codes to execute Morse Code (with LED and Buzzer) in Arduino IDE.